‘Glow-up’ your retirement with a simple mindset switch

 Dr Cope added: “Everyone’s ‘To Be’ list is different.
 Thinking about what kind of person you want to be gives you focus.
 For example, if you want to be a nice person, then you need to be kind, compassionate and present for those around you.
 If you want to be more adventurous, spend the day focusing on being curious and bold, and give new things a try.”

-Social Organiser for Albert Oddfellows, Sam Johnson, added: “Retirement isn’t just about finishing work.
+District Secretary for Concord Oddfellows, Steph Hopes, added: “Retirement isn’t just about finishing work.
 It’s your chance to re-invent, re-energise and start living life like you mean it.
 That means new friends, new adventures and a new perspective.

 “Our local friendship group is here to help you explore what’s possible in retirement – at your own pace and in your own way.
 You’ll find friendly faces, interesting events, chances to volunteer, and group holidays to look forward to.
 There’s also wellbeing advice and plenty of opportunities to feel more connected in your community.